fweiss/mcu-gif/README.md

 ``git submodule update --init --recursive``

-Then, cd to the spec directory.
-Run the following to run the tests and see the test report:
+The following command will run the tests and display the test report:
 ``make test``

 ## Unit testing with gtest (deprecated)
-The main point of this project is to develop a GIF decoder using TDD.
+This project was originally developed with TDD using gtest.

-> The test framework, gtest, is C++
+> The gtest example code is in the ``gtest`` branch.

-### Running the unit tests
-In the test directory, run ``make test``.

 ### Debugging
 Example on MacOS using lldb